matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/known-issues.md

 # Known issues

-zkSync 2.0 is currently in the alpha stage, hence some things you are used to may not work.
+zkSync Era is currently in the alpha stage, hence some things you are used to may not work.
 Please keep in mind that the system is still under ongoing development.

 ## Why are Metamask native contract interactions not working?